 This parameter is tunable in normal mode, Accelerator mode and Rapid Accelerator mode.
 If you use the Simulink® Coder™ rapid simulation (RSIM) target to build an RSIM executable, then you can tune the parameter without recompiling the model.
-For more information, see Tunable Parameters in the Simulink User's Guide.
+For more information, see Tunable Parameters (Simulink) in the Simulink User's Guide.

 Specifies the phase offset in degrees.

 This parameter is tunable in normal mode, Accelerator mode and Rapid Accelerator mode.
 If you use the Simulink Coder rapid simulation (RSIM) target to build an RSIM executable, then you can tune the parameter without recompiling the model.
-For more information, see Tunable Parameters in the Simulink User's Guide.
+For more information, see Tunable Parameters (Simulink) in the Simulink User's Guide.